• Skip to primary navigation

 Interior Probe Testing

 This is similar to exterior probe testing, however, this type of testing is much more limited because of interior finishes that cannot be damaged and stored personal items.
-This is a service we offer, but our preference is to conduct exterior probe testing because it’s more thorough.
+We offer this service, but we prefer to conduct exterior probe testing because it’s more thorough.
 The most critical areas to be tested cannot be accessed from the interior.
 The images to the left show a couple of examples of areas that can’t be tested with interior probe testing: holes don’t get drilled in tile, wood paneling, or similar decorative finishes.

 Cut It Open

-Cutting right into the stucco and pulling it off will definitely tell you if you have a problem, but of course, this is extremely expensive and unsightly.
-If there isn’t a problem, you’re left with a bunch of nasty cut marks at best.
+Cutting right into the stucco and pulling it off will tell you if you have a problem, but of course, this is extremely expensive and unsightly.
+If there isn’t a problem, you’re left with many nasty cut marks at best.
 The image to the left shows what stucco looks like after an exploratory hole has been cut and the hole patched up again.

 Video Scope/Borescope inspections